gmirmand/ecosia-dark-mode/README.md

 # Installation

 It is a very basic chrome extension, enjoy the Chrome documentation to help you.
-For the css, I use gulp to compile my css.
+I use gulp to compile my scss.

 > npm i